Senate poised for vote on tax bill negotiations with House

 Democrats have been united against the bill, calling it a handout to corporations and the rich that would drive up the federal deficit.

-Potential sticking points in the two versions of the legislation include the Senate’s decision to retain alternative minimum taxes for corporations and individuals.
-The House version repealed both taxes.
+The House bill calls for a repeal of the corporate AMT, which is designed to limit the ability of corporations to reduce their payments through tax breaks and credits.
+But corporate AMT repeal is not part of the Senate version.

+Getting rid of the corporate AMT would be popular with many businesses and would also be a concession toward the House bill.

-The bills also differ on their treatment of so-called pass-through enterprises including small businesses, the expensing of business capital investments, international corporate taxes, mortgage deductions and the child tax credit.
+The House and Senate tax bills also differ on their treatment of so-called pass-through enterprises including small businesses, the expensing of business capital investments, international corporate taxes, mortgage deductions and the child tax credit.

 Republicans will also have to resolve a difference on the corporate income tax rate.
 Both chambers cut the rate to 20 percent from 35 percent, but the Senate’s bill delays the cut for a year.